 In March, the amount of gasoline was reduced to 15 gallons a day for all vehicles except the tanks.
 This would later be dropped to ten gallons a day.
 At the same time, food rations were cut in half again.
 Also at this time, Gen. Weaver suggested to Gen. Wainwright that a platoon of tanks be sent to Corregidor.

 Cabanatuan which had been the headquarters of the 91st Philippine Army Division and was previously known as Camp Pangatian.
 The camp was actually three camps.
-Camp 1 was where the men who captured on Bataan and taken part in the death march where held.
+Camp 1 was where the men who captured on Bataan and took part in the death march were held.
 Camp 2 did not have an adequate water supply and was closed.
 It later reopened and housed Naval POWs.
-Camp 3 was housed those men captured on Corregidor.
+Camp 3 housed those men captured on Corregidor.
 In addition, men from Bataan who had been hospitalized when the surrender came were sent to the camp.
-About eight months later, Camp 3 was later consolidated into Camp 1.
+About eight months later, Camp 3 was later consolidated into Camp 1 on October 30th.

 Once in the camp, the POWs were allowed to run the camp.
 The Japanese only entered if they had an issue they wanted to deal with.
 To prevent escapes, the POWs set up a detail that patrolled the fence of the camp.
 The reason this was done was that those who did escape and were caught were tortured before being executed, while the other POWs were made to watch.
 It is believed that no POW successfully escaped from the camp.